Next: Developer commands, Previous: Miscellaneous commands, Up: Debugger commands [Contents][Index]

 Each row in the table contains statistics about the execution of a separate goal in the program.
 Six columns are displayed:

-The name of the file containing the failing slice can be specified with the ‘-f’ or ‘--fail-trace-counts’ option or with a separate ‘set fail_trace_count filename’ command.
+The name of the file containing the failing slice can be specified with the ‘-f’ or ‘--fail-trace-counts’ option or with a separate ‘set fail_trace_counts filename’ command.

-The table can be sorted on the Pass, Fail or Suspicion columns, or a combination of these.
+However, users can also ask for it to be sorted on the Pass, Fail and/or Suspicion columns, or on a combination of these.
 This can be done with the ‘-s’ or ‘--sort’ option.
-The argument of this option is a string made up of any combination of the letters ‘pPfFsS’.
+The argument of this option is a nonempty string consisting of any combination of the letters ‘pPfFdDsS’.
 The letters in the string indicate how the table should be sorted:

 For example, the string "SF" means sort the table by suspicion, descending, and if any two suspicions are the same, then by number of executions in the failing test case, descending.

-If the ‘-o’ or ‘--output-to-file’ option is given then the output will be written to the specified file instead of being displayed on the screen.
-Note that the file will be overwritten without warning if it already exists.
+If the user specifies the ‘-o’ or ‘--output-to-file’ option, then the output will be written to the specified file instead of being displayed on the screen.
+Note that if the file already exists, it will be overwritten without warning.

 Next: Developer commands, Previous: Miscellaneous commands, Up: Debugger commands [Contents][Index]